by Carolyn Thomas ♥ @HeartSisters

 This gerontophobia (which is the fear of old people, the elderly population, or of growing old) can cause women to critically analyze their naturally aging bodies.
-And anytime that there’s a comparison of an aging body to the young, thin societal ideal, warns Dr. Baugh, such analysis gives way to diminished self-worth coupled with a high degree of self-loathing.
-(In the U.S., 51% of cosmetic surgery patients and 69% of patients getting minimally invasive procedures like Botox or chemical peels last year were aged 51 years or older).
+And anytime that there’s a comparison of an aging body to the young, thin societal ideal, warns Dr. Baugh, such analysis gives way to diminished self-worth coupled with self-loathing.
+(In the U.S., 50% of cosmetic surgery patients and 69% of patients getting minimally invasive procedures like Botox or chemical peels last year were aged 50+).

-Dr. Baugh adds that ageism (society’s obsession with being young) upholds standards of beauty that are based upon an ideal embodied by media as the young, thin woman who strives for perfection.
+Dr. Baugh adds that ageism (society’s obsession with being young, and dismissal of those who are no-longer-young) upholds standards of beauty that are based upon an ideal embodied by media as the young, thin woman who strives for perfection.

-Naomi Wolf wrote her best-seller The Beauty Myth over 20 years ago.
+Naomi Wolf wrote her best-seller The Beauty Myth back in 1990.
 Last year, she told The Washington Post that when her book was first published, young girls were still learning that they would, like hothouse flowers, bloom briefly in their late teens to mid-20s:

 “After that?
 Well, it was a steady decline, as the power we derived from our physical appearance dwindled.
 Our only hope to hang on to an increasingly precarious sexuality and sense of self-esteem lay in magical potions and powders, or perhaps in the surgeon’s hands.

 “Older women were encouraged to see their younger counterparts as threats and usurpers, and young women were expected to see the women who should have been their mentors and role models as faded has-beens, harbingers of their own future decay.”

 Happily, Wolf now believes things are (slowly) changing and improving for us “faded has-beens”.